c1728p9/board-recovery-instructions/unbricking_guide.md

 ![](images/stop.png "Storage Service settings with the Stop button highlighted.")

 ### Step 2: Update firmware
 While holding the board's reset button, connect it to your computer via the board's OpenSDA UDB port.
 A device will mount with the name _BOOTLOADER_.
 Open up the _BOOTLOADER_ directory, and then drag and drop the firmware that is linked in the `Required items` section of this tutorial.
-This updated version of DAPLink will properly restore your bricked device and prevent future bricking.
 The board will begin the updating process.

 ### Step 3: Verify
 Allow the update a few seconds to complete, and then unplug and replug the board into your computer normally (without holding down the reset button).
 The device mounts normally, and the update is complete.